brandonpittman/site/content/posts/on-learning-rambda-x.md

 ---
-title: Learning Rambda(x)
+title: On Learning Rambda(x)
-slug: learning-rambda-x
+slug: on-learning-rambda-x
 description: On-going journey to learn all the functions in Rambda(x)
 image: "black-lamb.jpg"
 date: 2020-01-22T15:00:00.000+00:00
 tags:
   - fp
   - javascript
 ---

 I've been getting into functional programming as a of late, mostly due to